Where to eat in New York

 Manhattan skyline at night

 In 2017 I was alone in NYC and Brooklyn for a few days and wanted to enjoy this view.
-In the middle of the party mile, almost directly on the banks of the East River, behind red brick bricks, the wonderfully stylish ambience of the Whyte Hotel and its rooftop “The Ides Bar” is hidden.
+In the middle of the party mile, almost directly on the banks of the East River, the wonderfully stylish ambience of the Whyte Hotel and its rooftop "The Ides Bar" is hidden behind red brick tiles.

 The outdoor area is spacious.
 Small seating and bar tables provide ample opportunities to make yourself comfortable.
 For me, the perfect place to have a drink on a balmy summer's night and enjoy a magnificent view of the Manhattan skyline.
-Every now and then you hear the horn of a Abendcruise ring, which gives the whole thing a pinch of adventure-freedom feeling.
-For that I was ready to grab something deeper into my pocket.
+Every now and then you hear the horn of an evening cruise, which gives the whole thing a pinch of adventure-freedom feeling.
+For that I was ready to pay a little bit more.

-New York City can be reached on the one hand with airlines such as United, Lufthansa, Singapore Airlines but also with others.
+Arrival by plane, bus or train*.
+New York City can be reached with airlines such as United, Lufthansa, Singapore Airlines but also with others.

 The best tours and activities in New York

-New York Travel Guide you can also buy at Amazon
+A New York Travel Guide * can be bought at Amazon

-Source: own research on site and the travel tips of the contributing travel bloggers.
+Source Restaurant in New York City: own research on site as well as the travel tips of the contributing travel bloggers.
 Our opinion is definitely our own.

-Photos © Copyright MonikaFuchs, TravelWorldOnline and the travel bloggers mentioned in the post
+Photos © Copyright MonikaFuchs, TravelWorldOnline and the travel blogger colleagues mentioned in the article